microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 5. For this configuration change to take effect, you must restart `pxt serve` and refresh your MakeCode tabs.

+### Edit your _simx_ webapp

+The simulator extension is located in the `/simx` folder.
+During _simx_ development, you'll generally make changes only to the files within this folder.

+The `simx-sample/simx` webapp was created with [Vite](https://vitejs.dev) + [React](https://react.dev) + [TypeScript](https://typescriptlang.org).
+None of these frameworks are required.
+You are free to use any framework you like, as long as the app is packaged as a static web application.

 ## Test your extension in MakeCode